PostHog/posthog.com/contents/docs/apps/segment.md

 ### Who maintains this app?

 This app is maintained by Segment.
-For more information, please check [Segment's integration catalog](https://segment.com/catalog/integrations/posthog/).
+If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

 ### What if I have feedback on this app?

 We love feature requests and feedback!
-Please [create an issue](https://github.com/PostHog/posthog/issues/new?assignees=&labels=enhancement%2C+feature&template=feature_request.md) to tell us what you think.
+Please [tell us what you think](http://app.posthog.com/home#supportModal)! to tell us what you think.

+Or, if you see the feedback widget enabled, use that!

 ### What if my question isn't answered above?

 We love answering questions.
-Ask us anything via [our Support page](/questions).
+Ask us anything via [our community forum](/questions), or [drop us a message](http://app.posthog.com/home#supportModal).

-You can also [join the PostHog Community Slack group](/slack) to collaborate with others and get advice on developing your own PostHog apps.